edgan/att-fiber-gateway-info/README.md

 [AT&T Fiber](https://www.att.com/internet/fiber/) gateways.

 ## Features
-1. Pull metrics from a gateway and send them to [statsd](https://github.com/statsd/statsd)([Datadog](https://www.datadoghq.com/))
+* Pull metrics from a gateway and send them to [statsd](https://github.com/statsd/statsd)([Datadog](https://www.datadoghq.com/))
-2. Pull data like network connections, uptime, firmware version, model, and serial number from a gateway
+* Pull data like network connections, uptime, firmware version, model, and serial number from a gateway
-3. Pull metrics from a gateway and display them as text
+* Pull metrics from a gateway and display them as text
-4. Do various resets including restarting a gateway
+* Do various resets including restarting a gateway
-5. Custom [Datadog](https://www.datadoghq.com/) dashboards per gateway model
+* Custom [Datadog](https://www.datadoghq.com/) dashboards per gateway model
+* Can be run as a daemon via docker or systemd

 In most cases [Datadog](https://www.datadoghq.com/) can be [used](https://www.datadoghq.com/pricing/) for $${\color{green}free}$$.